-4. The College will work with other Colleges to begin implementation of the Revised Common/Core Curriculum for the class of 2010.
+- 4. The College will work with other Colleges to begin implementation of the Revised Common/Core Curriculum for the class of 2010. - a.
+Develop a representative implementation committee with appropriate sub-committees to put the revised Common Curriculum in place, with due regard for college and divisional requirements, the curricular constraints of the students, and the total of 120 credit hours needed, in most cases, for graduation.

-- a.
-Develop a representative implementation committee with appropriate sub-committees to put the revised Common Curriculum in place, with due regard for college and divisional requirements, the curricular constraints of the students, and the total of 120 credit hours needed, in most cases, for graduation. - b.
-Apply for grants/matching funds to implement Faculty Summer Institutes for values and curricular needs across the Common Curriculum, e.g. interdisciplinarity, diversity, writing intensive courses, courses on the Catholic tradition, service-learning courses - c.
-Create a standing Director of the Common Curriculum and a Common Curriculum Review/Advisory Committee.
+Expected completion fall 2011 - b.
+Apply for grants/matching funds to implement Faculty Summer Institutes for values and curricular needs across the Common Curriculum, e.g. interdisciplinarity, diversity, writing intensive courses, courses on the Catholic tradition, service-learning courses